PLAYERS TO WATCH

 Aaron Collins - Striker

-Collins is a player that may be recognisable to many Reds fans, after coming up against Crawley in previous seasons for Forest Green Rovers, Morecambe, Colchester and Newport County.
-Collins was signed as a free agent by Manager Joey Barton after he left Forest Green Rovers in the summer, but the pacy forward enjoyed a successful 2020/21 campaign with Rovers, scoring eleven goals and providing seven assists, forming a strong bond up top with Jamille Matt.
+Collins is a player that may be recognisable to many Reds fans, after coming up against Crawley in previous seasons for Forest Green Rovers, Morecambe, Colchester and Newport County before his move to Bristol last season.
+Collins was signed as a free agent by Manager Joey Barton after he left Forest Green Rovers in the summer of 2021.

-Collins failed to score against Crawley in our two meetings last season despite looking lively, but did find the net in the season previous in a 3-1 defeat for the Reds at The New Lawn, as Collins wheeled away with an acrobatic celebration.
+Collins failed to score against Crawley in our two meetings against Forest Green in the 2020/21 season despite looking lively, but did find the net in the season previous in a 3-1 defeat for the Reds at The New Lawn, as Collins wheeled away with an acrobatic celebration.
 The 24-year old has great pace and acceleration, providing sides with a lot of energy in the final third.
-Collins will likely partner experienced professional Brett Pitman on Saturday.

 HEAD TO HEAD

-In our last nine meetings with the Gas since 2011, the scores have been split fairly evenly across the years, with the Reds winning on two occasions, Rovers winning three times and the game finishing level on four occasions, two of these goalless.
+In our last eleven meetings with the Gas since 2011, the scores have favoured the opposition across the years, with the Reds winning on two occasions, Rovers winning five times and the games finishing level on four occasions, two of these goalless.

 We also faced Bristol Rovers in cup competition in 2016, losing over two legs in the first round of the FA Cup.
 The first leg was hosted at The People’s Pension Stadium as Lee Brown gave Rovers an early lead, but Billy Clifford levelled the scoring after 35 minutes after making a run into the box to get on the end of Lewis Young’s low cross.
 Andre Blackman was shown red in the second-half but Crawley defended well to take the clash to a second leg in Bristol.